A'ja Wilson: 2020 Summer Olympics

 In late March 2020, the International Olympic Committee (IOC) and the Tokyo Metropolitan Government postponed the 2020 Summer Olympics until the summer of 2021 due to the COVID-19 pandemic.
-On June 21, 2021, Wilson was named to the 12-player roster for Team USA for the 2020 summer Olympics.
+On June 21, 2021, Wilson was named to the 12-player roster for Team USA for the 2020 Summer Olympics.
 She and Team USA went on to win the gold medal in the tournament, defeating Japan 90–75 in the final.
 At the conclusion of the tournament, Wilson was named to FIBA's All-Star Five team.

 2024 Summer Olympics

-In June 2024, Wilson was again named to the US women's Olympic team to compete at the 2024 Summer Olympics in France, alongside fellow Aces teammates, Chelsea Gray, Kelsey Plum, and Jackie Young.
+In June 2024, Wilson was again named to the U.S. women's Olympic team to compete at the 2024 Summer Olympics in France, alongside fellow Aces teammates, Chelsea Gray, Kelsey Plum and Jackie Young.
 Wilson led the United States with a double-double of 21 points and 13 rebounds to defeat France 67–66 in the final, earning Wilson her second consecutive gold medal and the United States' eighth consecutive gold medal.
-Wilson was named the MVP of the tournament after leading Team USA in points, rebounds, steals, blocks, field goals made, free throws made, and efficiency.
+Wilson was named the MVP of the tournament after leading Team USA in points, rebounds, steals, blocks, field goals made, free throws made and efficiency.
 She was also named to FIBA's All-Star Five team.